 Temporary Restrictions and Updated News for Portugal

-- Masks are mandatory in indoor public spaces, and outdoor where 2 meters cannot be maintained.
+- Masks are mandatory in indoor and outdoor spaces

-- Portugal is in the 4th lockdown phase from May 1.
-Most things have reopened like restaurants, cafes, hotels, shops, etc.
+- Most things have reopened like restaurants, cafes, hotels, shops, bars, etc.

 - As of July 1, 2021, more third-party countries now have access and Portugal started using the EU’s digital green certificate for EU travelers